Top Overplayed Songs

 Starting in 2010, Bruno Mars created a viral reaction to his new song.
 People were proposing during Flash Mobs left and right.
 It's a beautiful song to use as your First Dance song.
 It's pure dancing juice.
 Just say 'You do'.

 We hope this either helped build your Best Wedding Playlist, or steered you in the direction you were wanting to go in.
+Some almost made the cut but didn't like Love Shack, Justin Bieber anything, or Etta James.
 Either way, it'll be a beautiful night for you and your beau.
-If you're in need of a wedding DJ, feel free to get a quote.
+If you're in need of a wedding DJ, feel free to get a quote here.